 That does not apply for the reporter column because it is ignored in the import process anyway.

-For custom fields, if you have a custom field of type teamlist in the middle of the report that you are exporting into CSV, two columns will be generated for it.
-If your custom field is called Tester, then in the exported CSV file you will see Tester_id and Tester_name.
-The latter is not used in the import process - only the IDs matter.
+For custom fields, if you have a custom field of type teamlist in the middle of the report that you are exporting into CSV, two columns are generated for it.
+If your custom field is called Tester, then in the exported CSV file you can see Tester_id and Tester_name.
+The latter is not used in the import process as only the IDs matter.
 So if you want to import a CSV file that you manually created, make sure your custom fields of type teamlist have the user IDs in their respective columns and that the custom field name ends with "_id".
 In the same way as the assigned_to field, the "_id" suffix here is also optional, but if you have the "_name" field, you'll need the "_id" field as well.
 The "_id" in the name is only necessary when the field with "_name" suffix is present.

 Example 7.1 CSV file with non-custom fields, a summary with double quotes in it, and a multi-line description: